 For over thirty years, CareSouth Carolina has been one of the leading FQHCs in the state of South Carolina.
 CareSouth’s mission is to provide its patient population with healing, caring relationships and experiences – regardless of their individual, personal circumstances.

-For CareSouth, the biggest XM challenge they faced was trying to meet Joint Commission standard of collecting 10 or more feedbacks per provider per month.
+For CareSouth, the biggest patient experience challenge they faced was trying to meet The Joint Commission standard of collecting 10 or more feedbacks per provider per month.
 Ensuring proper feedback collection while attempting to personalize each patient engagement was always a challenge and was extremely time-consuming for their staff.
 So CareSouth deployed Feedtrail across six of their locations, streamlining their collection of patient feedback data by handing tablets loaded with a survey to patients checking out.
 This allowed them to not only satisfy their Joint Commission requirements but also drive up their patient engagement and provided them with more actionable feedback than ever before.